Honoré Escolle: Early life

 Escolle was born on December 24, 1832, in Cuers, Var, France.
 His father was Pons Escolle (b.
 1803) and mother was Marie Alexandrine Bernard.
 In 1847, Escolle left France to come to New Orleans, Louisiana, United States.
 He stayed in New Orleans for five years before he moved to California.

 Professional background

-In 1852, Escolle arrived in Monterey, California and established a bakery and mercantile store, at the south end of Alvarado Street in Monterey.
+In 1852, Escolle arrived in Monterey, California.
 He sold bread to John Bautista Rogers Cooper, who owned what is now the Cooper-Molera Adobe, built in 1823.
 Escolle's store sold pots, bread, and household goods.
 His kiln made flowerpots, coffeepots, baking dishes, pitchers, tiles, and jars.
 He sold his business in 1886 to his son-in-law, A. Manuel.

 Escolle married Adelle Elisabeth Duval (1843-1912), a native of France, in 1854 in San Francisco.
 They had eleven children.
-To support his business and growing family, Escolle purchased land in Monterey, Santa Barbara, and San Luis Obispo counties.
-The unoccupied acreage of wooden hills in Monterey County was known as Las Manzanitas, because of the masses of manzanita that grew among the pines.